11 out-of-this-world facts about 'The Outer Limits'

 One episode was censored for being too frightening.

-"The Architects of Fear" features a particularly gruesome beast, the monstrously altered form of actor Allen Leighton.
+"The Architects of Fear" features a particularly gruesome beast, the monstrously altered form of Allen Leighton (Robert Culp).
 Some ABC affiliates found the creature so disturbing, they opted to insert a blank black screen instead of the "Thetan."
 In other markets, footage of the Thetan was held back until after the 11 o'clock news.
 Of course, today it's not so scary, right?

 The series also utilized one of Hollywood's greatest cinematographers.